LAWYER FOR EXPUNGEMENT IN BOSSIER CITY / SHREVEPORT, LA

 - The court granted a motion to quash your charges.

-- Felony: In certain cases, you are eligible for expungement if you have a felony conviction.
-If the prosecution was dismissed, or if your conviction was set aside, you are eligible.
-Over 10 years passed since you completed your sentence, and you were not convicted of another crime during that period, you may be able to have your felony record expunged.
+In certain cases, you may be eligible for expungement even if you have a felony charge in Louisiana.
+For example, if the prosecution was dismissed, or if your conviction was set aside, you are eligible.
+Further, if over 10 years have passed since you completed your sentence and you were not convicted of another crime during that period, you may be able to have your felony record expunged.
 However, unless you are seeking expungement for a conviction that was set aside or dismissed, Louisiana allows only one felony expungement within a 15-year period.

 - You don’t have a felony conviction anywhere else in the country.

 - Your criminal offense ended with an acquittal, a motion to quash, dismissal, or a prosecutor’s decision not to pursue your case.